fffelix/wecode_rw_cv/README.md

 Since the template uses custom web fonts, you might want to download the [Inter font family](https://rsms.me/inter/) and install it on your machine for offline use. -->

 <!-- TODO: font awesome files note

+For easier offline use, this project includes the offline files for Font Awesome.
+When hosting you might use the CDN as described here: For easier offline use, this project includes the offline files for Font Awesome.
+When hosting you might use the CDN as described here: https://fontawesome.com/v4.7.0/get-started/?utm_source=fontawesome4.7

 ```
 .
 ├── README.md